 Better extraction of nutrients – Our stomachs have no teeth and if they may already be comprised and weak or not producing many enzymes if you have poor digestion.
 Chewing your food gives your body a better chance to take out the most nutrients of you food that it can.
 It will also help promote better enzyme creation and secretion.

-Chewing helps to regulate the bowels and decrease digestive complaints– The physical process of mastication sends a signal from the brain to the stomach to move from the small intestines and into the large intestines, thereby aiding regularity of bowel movement.
+Chewing helps to regulate the bowels and decrease digestive complaints – The physical process of mastication sends a signal from the brain to the stomach to move from the small intestines and into the colon, thereby aiding regularity of bowel movement.
 This doesn’t mean you should chew something like gum constantly if you are constipated.
 Chewing is a bodily process that should have natural times of rest or ‘not working’ unlike the Lungs and Heart that should function constantly.
-Rather start with more chewing at each meal and use fibrous foods like okra and aloe and herbs like fennel start stimulating the bowels.
+It would be better to start with more chewing at each meal and use fibrous foods like okra and aloe and herbs like fennel start stimulating the bowels.
 Many clients will notice that bowel habits improve overall reducing gas, bloating, GERD, acid reflux, IBS, Crohn’s, constipation, diarrhea and loose stools just by chewing more.
 Temporary use of digestive enzymes may be recommended too.

 Increased digestive vitality and immunity – Rather than taxing your digestive system every time you eat wouldn’t it be better to try to improve your digestion each time?
 It’s a general rule of preventative medicine and many cultures – always aid and strengthen your digestion.
 The better your habits of chewing the better your digestion, and by extension, the healthier you become.